10 tips for writing a press release as an artist, with examples of music press releases to get you started.

 Yes.
 Write a brief cover letter-style email first, introducing yourself, and then copy and paste the text of the music press release underneath it straight into the body of the email, as people are rightly wary of opening attachments from unknown email addresses.

-Don’t just hit ‘send all’, it’s very obvious, you’ll end up sending a RnB track to a bunch of classical music journalists.
+Don’t just hit Send All, which is always very obvious, and you’ll end up sending a R&B track to a bunch of classical music journalists.
 Do some research – find out the best person to contact, and then…

 Tailor to your target